The Yorkshire Post

 The Yorkshire Post is a daily broadsheet newspaper, published in Leeds, Yorkshire, England.
 Founded in 1754, it primarily covers stories from Yorkshire, although its masthead carries the slogan "Yorkshire's National Newspaper".
 It was previously owned by Johnston Press and is now owned by National World.

-The paper's head office is in Whitehall Road, Leeds and the current editor is James Mitchinson.
+The paper's head office is in Leeds and the current editor is James Mitchinson.
 It considers itself "one of Britain's most trusted and historic newsbrands."

 History

 The former Yorkshire Post headquarters at Wellington Street, Leeds.
-It is now located at No. 1 Leeds, 26 Whitehall Road.

 The paper was founded in 1754, as the Leeds Intelligencer, making it one of Britain's first daily newspapers.
 The Leeds Intelligencer was a weekly newspaper until it was purchased by a group of Conservatives in 1865 who set up the Yorkshire Conservative Newspaper Company Limited then published daily under the current name.

 The first issue of The Yorkshire Post, on 2 July 1866, included the following statement:

 the political principles of this journal are Conservative; while supporting every practical improvement, it will resist organic changes ...
 It will be at once conservative and progressive, a foe to democracy and revolution, but the firm friend of all constitutional reform.